jbemmel/srl-evpn-proxy/README.md

 pipe 2
 ```

-The EVPN VTEPs [have been added to the static configuration](https://github.com/jbemmel/srl-evpn-proxy/blob/main/cumulus1_interfaces#L44) and static underlay routes make them reachable, however return traffic gets dropped on the SRL nodes as there is no valid route.
+The EVPN VTEPs [have been added to the static configuration](https://github.com/jbemmel/srl-evpn-proxy/blob/main/labs/spine-leaf/cumulus1_interfaces#L42) and static underlay routes make them reachable, however return traffic gets dropped on the SRL nodes as there is no valid route.

-We can enable the EVPN proxy on SRL1:
+We can enable the EVPN proxy on SRL1 (or SRL2, or both):
 ```
 enter candidate
 /network-instance default protocols